smallnamespace/fireplace/tests/selector_tests_readme.md

 **Cons**

-- Poor performance in Python
+- Poor performance in Python (but still 3.5x faster than the current implementation)
 - Special cases will have to be made for things such as `RandomSelector` due to the fact that each single entity test is dispatched to a filter function returning bool for inclusion or exclusion

 Note that if predicates are implemented using lambdas in Python, they must be substantially re-written for Cython, as due to complex reasons discussed in the source code comments, the filter functions (lambdas) must be implemented as classes in Cython.
 If taking this option, I recommend starting out by making each predicate a class in pure Python.
 Note this also helps with the `RandomSelector`-type problem because a filter can then maintain state.